Subnodal/subUI/docs/en/reference/com.subnodal.subui.shortcuts.md

 * **`action`** (`String`): The action name to be assigned to
 * **`shortcut`** (`{*}`): The keyboard shortcut object to assign
 * **`useNormalisedForm`** (`Boolean` = `true`): Whether to allow for normalised form conversions

+## ▶️ `assignSubUIDisplayNames`
+`function` · Assign the display names common to subUI's shortcuts.

+Calling this function is useful to reload the default display names if the locale has since been changed.
+It will only update the relevant shortcuts if they have a purpose (for example, the 'select all' shortcut for icon list views will not be added/updated if there are no `ul[sui-iconlist]` elements).

 ## ▶️ `getActionFromEvent`
 `function` · Find the associated action for a given JavaScript event.